rust-lang/book/src/ch17-04-streams.md

 </Listing>

+First, we can use the `map` helper method to transform the `intervals` into a string.
+Second, we need to match the `Timeout` from `messages`.
+Because we don’t actually _want_ a timeout for `intervals`, though, we can just create a timeout which is longer than the other durations we are using.
+Here, we create a 10-second timeout with `Duration::from_secs(10)`.
+Finally, we need to make `stream` mutable, so that the `while let` loop’s `next` calls can iterate through the stream, and pin it so that it’s safe to do so.
 That gets us _almost_ to where we need to be.
 Everything type checks.
 If you run this, though, there will be two problems.
 First, it will never stop!
-You’ll need to stop it with <span class="keystroke">ctrl-c</span>.
-Second, the messages from the English alphabet will be buried in the midst of all the interval counter messages:
+You’ll need to stop it with
+<span class="keystroke">ctrl-c</span>.
+Second, the messages from the English
+alphabet will be buried in the midst of all the interval counter messages:

 <!-- Not extracting output because changes to this output aren't significant;
 the changes are likely to be due to the tasks running differently rather than